SystemsApproach/sdn/exercises.rst

 the software described in this book.
 They include:

 * Using Stratum's P4Runtime, gNMI, OpenConfig, and gNOI interfaces
-* Using ONOS to control P4-programmed devices
+* Using ONOS to control P4-programmed switches
 * Writing ONOS applications to implement control plane logic (e.g., bridging, routing, ECMP)
 * Testing a software stack using bmv2 in Mininet